inductiva/inductiva/docs/Machine Groups.md

 - the `num_machines` sets the number of machines available in the computational resource.
 While the computational resource is active, these machines will be reserved for the user.
-- the `data_size_gb` allows the selection of the size of the disk attached to each machine that is reserved for the simulation data in GB.
+- the `data_disk_gb` allows the selection of the size of the disk attached to each machine that is reserved for the simulation data in GB.
 - the `spot` argument determines if the machines will be preemptible or standard.
 Preemptible machines can be stopped at any time and for that reason are only advised for fault-tolerant workloads.
 If simulations are running when they are